Glossary

 CMP (Consent Management Platform) A third-party service that manages cookie consent dialogs, stores consent choices, and provides an API for querying consent state.
 Examples: Cookiebot, CookieYes, OneTrust, Didomi, Usercentrics.
 CMPs integrate with GTM’s Consent Mode to block or unblock tags based on user choices.
 See CMP Integration.

 Conversion (GA4) An event marked as a conversion in GA4.
-Any event can be marked as a conversion in Admin → Events.
-Conversions appear in standard reports, can be imported into Google Ads, and are used for attribution.
-See Conversions.
+Renamed to Key Event in March 2024; the terms refer to the same concept.
+Any event can be marked as a key event in Admin → Events.
+Key events appear in standard reports, can be imported into Google Ads, and are used for attribution.
+See Key Events.

 Core Web Vitals (CWV) Three Google-defined page experience metrics: LCP (Largest Contentful Paint), INP (Interaction to Next Paint), and CLS (Cumulative Layout Shift).
 Used as ranking signals in Google Search and as indicators of real user experience.
 See Browser APIs for Tracking.